Land Trust Example & Definition: What it is and How it Works

 Illinois land trust

-Also known as a “title-holding trust,” this type of land trust is commonly used by real estate investors who want to remain anonymous in public records.
+Also known as a “title-holding trust,” this type is commonly used by real estate investors who want to remain anonymous in public records.
 This type of trust agreement allows the property owner to maintain all rights to the property and direct the actions of the land trust, all while operating under the trust’s name.

 It’s called an “Illinois land trust” because the concept first originated in Chicago in the 1800s.
 However, it’s a concept that is still commonly used today.